derrickburns/generalized-kmeans-clustering/README.md

 down-sample the data while preserving distances between clusters, with high probability.

-The ```com.massivedatascience.clusterer.KMeans``` helper method provides a method, ```sparseTrain``` that embeds into various dimensions using randoming indexing.
+The ```com.massivedatascience.clusterer.KMeans``` helper method provides a method, ```sparseTrain``` that embeds into various dimensions using random indexing.

 ```scala
 package com.massivedatascience.clusterer